Universality in minor-closed graph classes

 \subsection{Extendability}

 A graph class $\Gamma$ is \defn{extendable} if the following property holds for every graph $G$: if every finite subgraph of $G$ is in $\Gamma$, then $G$ is in $\Gamma$.
 (Recall that $G$ is assumed to be countable.)
-The following result of \citet{Imrich75} provides an example of an extendable class.
+The following result, essentially due to Erd\H{o}s, provides an example of an extendable class.